 Patrick Sharp's 2 goals help Stars rally past Sabres, 4-3

-Patrick Sharp scored twice for the second time in five games and the Dallas Stars rallied from an early two-goal deficit to beat the Buffalo Sabres 4-3 on Thursday night.
-The game ended only after a review following the final horn of a near Buffalo goal with 11 seconds left.
+Desperate for a boost going into the All-Star break, the Dallas Stars got one thanks to Patrick Sharp and Kari Lehtonen.
+Sharp scored twice for the second time in five games and the Stars rallied from an early two-goal deficit to beat the Buffalo Sabres 4-3 on Thursday night.

 Add your comments below